Written by

 The grout lines between tiles are porous in nature which makes it susceptible to staining and the accumulation of dirt and grime.
 Proper sealing can help mitigate this but they will need to be cleaned properly every now and again to keep them looking their best.

-Having covered the pros and cons of ceramic flooring, you might also wonder what's involved from a care and maintenance perspective so we've included a few tips below to paint a clearer picture.
+Having covered the advantages and disadvantages of ceramic tiles, you might also wonder what's involved from a care and maintenance perspective, so we've included a few tips below to paint a clearer picture.

 Another recommendation, already briefly mentioned, is to use rugs or mats in high-traffic areas.
-This is good for warmth in the colder months but will also protect the tiles from cracks and scratches.
+This is good for warmth in the colder months but will also protect the tiles.
 It’s not completely necessary but is a good precautionary measure to take to ensure their longevity.

 For tiles installed in moist environments like the bathroom, laundry, kitchen or outdoor settings, the best practice is to seal these regularly, often every 1 - 3 years.
 This will depend however on the manufacturer's advice as some options, like high-quality glazed tiles, might not require it at all so it pays to check.
 For unglazed tiles, it will offer a bit extra all-around protection and prevent water seepage and the damage that can occur from that.